ginstrom/paladin-novel/epub-master.md

 The words settled into Gond's chest like stones dropped into still water.
 He looked at his companions—the warrior, the rogue, the priest.
 Three men with nothing in common but shared survival and the chains they'd broken.

 He turned toward the inland path, feeling the weight of their trust like a physical burden.
 Behind them, the relentless ocean.
-Ahead, whatever waited in Darach.
+Ahead, whatever waited in Blackwater.

 Together, they stepped forward into the uncertain morning.